Water temperature plays a huge role in making your hair look and feel amazing. We tell you how here.

 - Wash your hair properly and thoroughly.

 - Care for your scalp by washing your hair only a few times a week instead of every day.

 - Use a conditioner to soothe and moisturize your hair.

-In this article, you’ll find out more about the effects that water temperature can have on your hair.
+Hair loss is a big deal and it should be controlled.
+In this article, you’ll find out more about the effects water temperature can have on your hair.

 What Is the Ideal Water Temperature for Washing Your Hair?

-Keeping your hair clean is important for the health, shine, and growth of your hair – so it’s important that you consider the water that you’re using when washing it.
+Cleanliness is important for the health, shine, and growth of your hair – so it’s important that you consider the water you’re using when washing it.

-Water plays a key role in your washing and conditioning routine because washing your hair in water helps shampoo spread across your scalp and penetrate into the hair, dissolving excessive oil and dirt, and rinsing away dead cells, dandruff, and shampoo.
+Water plays a key role in your washing and conditioning routine because washing your hair in it helps shampoo spread across and penetrate into the scalp, dissolving excessive oil and dirt, and rinsing away dead cells, dandruff, and shampoo.